 The quickest and easiest way to find out whether you could make a claim is to speak to a legal adviser for free on 0800 234 6438.
 They’ll ask some questions about your accident and injury, and will then be able to pass you on to a solicitor if they think you have a case.

 It’s likely you can make a claim if your accident happened in the last three years and was somebody else’s fault.
-We know it can be difficult to know whether your accident was caused by someone else, but your adviser will be able to help you.
+Sometimes it can be difficult to know for certain whether your accident was caused by someone else, but your legal adviser will be able to help.

 Below, we’ve listed some examples of the types of accidents you could make a claim for:

 Groin injuries can be incredibly painful alone, but suffering from more than one injury at the same time can make your recovery even more difficult and long-lasting.

 Because of the location of the groin and the types of accidents which usually cause injuries in this area, it’s quite common for you to suffer from more than one injury as a result of the same accident.

 For example, you may also have suffered from damage to the bones, ligaments and muscles in the thigh, knee and legs.
 Road accidents are a particularly common cause of multiple injuries because of the speeds and forces involved in a collision.